lanagarmire/SSrGE/README_download_ncbi_rsa.md

-# Download SRA files from NCBI
+# Download SRA files from NCBI (GEO)

-This module aims to download and extract SRA files for High-throughput genomic data from NCBI using NCBI .soft file
+This module provides scripts to  download and extract SRA files for High-throughput genomic data from NCBI (GEO portal) using NCBI .soft file

 ## Requirements